What seemed to be an innocent joke, the rumors were confirmed officially by Image-Line: FL Studio 20 will be released in 2018.

 The ability to save your work in the cloud would be something really useful.
 In this way we’ll have access to our projects and files anywhere and whenever we need them.
 Remains to be seen.

-Also, maybe we will see an official version for MAC users, which is in development for some time.
+Also, maybe we will see an official version of FL Studio 20 for MAC users, which is in development for some time.

 I’m confident that the new FL Studio 20 will thank existing customers and make a place among the best music production programs in 2018 as it did each year so far.